5 Pitfalls of DIY Retail Sales Training in Your Store

 In the first bathroom I remodeled, I decided to tile the tub walls myself and add a tin ceiling.
 The tin panels were 4’ x 8’ and as a do-it-yourself (DIY) project, tin panels are next to impossible to get flush, straight, and look like the ceiling I expected.

-Tiling a wall is not something for a first home improvement project as the tiles easily slip and slide.
+Tiling a wall is not something for a first home improvement project, as the tiles easily slip and slide.
 While I finished the project, I was always keenly aware I didn’t have the skill, time, or inclination to do it right – rather, I just wanted to be done.

-I learned without the proper experience, it's almost impossible to foresee, and avoid, all of the pitfalls of a DIY project.
+I learned without the proper experience, it's almost impossible to foresee and avoid all of the pitfalls of a DIY project.

 DIY training doesn’t fail due to ignorance or laziness, but due to a lack of experience and organization.